 Virtual Sale of Chametz (leavened products)

-Even in a "normal" Passover year, when we aren't doing things virtually, Jews conduct a "virtual sale" of all their leavened products (chametz) for the duration of the Passover holiday.
+Even in a "normal" Passover year, when we aren't holding services and seders over Zoom, Jews conduct a "virtual sale" of all their leavened products (chametz) for the duration of the Passover holiday.

 Please note that the food stays in your possession, just the legal ownership changes.

 Whether you'll be joining the virtual Community Seder, or making your own family seder, here's a list of items for a traditional seder table: